-Keys to the Game: Can the Seahawks slow down Patrick Mahomes at all?
-Can the Seattle offense keep up?
+Keys to the Game: Can the Seahawks keep up with Patrick Mahomes and Chiefs’ explosive offense?

 Chiefs 31, Seahawks 23

-This looms as an especially tough matchup for an increasingly beat-up Seahawks team.
+This looms as an especially tough matchup for an increasingly beat up Seahawks team.
 Kansas City needs to win to secure its desired postseason seed, and has had three extra days of rest.
 Seattle, meanwhile, has a number of vital vets nursing injuries, and the key one for this game could be the Seattle secondary playing without Thompson and with it somewhat unclear if McDougald will return, meaning a chance of two new safeties.
 Suffice to say that going with a revamped look at safety — even if McDougald returns — is going to be problematic against the second-rated passing offense in the NFL.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.